coderbdsust/datavis-assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.

+## Install

+Install `NodeJS` software in your local machine, set the path variable for accessing `npm` command if required.

+Goto the project folder, Run in the terminal `npm install` for installing `node_modules` - necessary packages for the project.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` or `ng serve`  for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding